chipsalliance/Cores-VeeR-EL2/docs/source/dual-core-lock-step.md

   - Indicate that a Shadow Core detected an error (corruption in comparison to the Main Core)
 :::

+## Multibit boolean logic

+The Shadow Core control ports and equivalency checker ports operate on multibit boolean logic.
+Instead of using single bit signals for bit arithmetic and boolean IOs, there are predefined values corresponding to True and False values.
+There are three configuration options:

+* `-set mubi_width = {2, 3, 4, ..., 32}` - number of bits to represent a single boolean value.
+* `-set mubi_true = {0x0, 0x1, ..., 0xffffffff}` - value corresponding to True which must be complementary to the value assigned to `mubi_false`.
+* `-set mubi_false = {0x0, 0x1, ..., 0xffffffff}` - value corresponding to False which must be complementary to the value assigned to `mubi_true`.

+If the aforementioned configuration options are not specified explicitly, the DCLS feature will use 2-bit boolean logic where `0x2` and `0x1` are values corresponding to `True` and `False` respectively.

 ## Configuration

 ```{warning}